 Mississauga libraries are running various free drop-in programs throughout the summer, including reading clubs, sewing and coding classes, family movie nights, and a wide variety of other fun activities.
 Check out the schedule at your local library.

-The chances are that you never knew that there is a waterfall in Mississauga.
-This lesser-known waterfall, part of the Mullets Creek that empties into the Credit River, is located in a wooded area of Burnhamthorpe Road just before the Burnhamthorpe Rd bridge.
+The chances are you never knew there was a waterfall in Mississauga.
+This lesser-known waterfall, part of Mullets Creek, which empties into the Credit River, is located in a wooded area along Burnhamthorpe Road just before the Burnhamthorpe Rd bridge.

 Lakeshore Harbour Front is a great place to go for an evening stroll by the water and watch the sunset.
 You also get a great view of the old Port Credit lighthouse.